Chandhru-27/PyScout/README.md

    python main.py
    ```

-   > **Note:** For full functionality (app blocking), run as administrator.
+> **Tip:** Run as administrator to enable all features (like app blocking).

 ## Usage

-- The sidebar lets you switch between Dashboard, Restricted Apps/URLs, and History.
+- Use the sidebar to switch between Dashboard, Restricted Apps/URLs, and History.
 - Add or remove blocked apps and URLs from the Restricted page.
-- View daily and weekly stats, and detailed app usage charts.
+- View dailystats, and on-screen app usage charts.
 - The app minimizes to the tray when closed; restore from the tray icon.

 ## Contributing

 Contributions are welcome!
-Please open issues or submit pull requests for improvements or bug fixes.
+Feel free to open an issue or submit a pull request for improvements or bug fixes.

 ## License

-This project is under active development.
+PyScout is under active development.
 License details will be added in a future release.

 ---

-Let me know if you want to customize or expand any section!
+**Author:** Chandhru Loganathan